Breadcrumb

 - Some people have long-term care insurance that helps cover some costs.

-- If you have private health insurance, don't cancel it.
+- If you or your loved one have private health insurance, don't cancel it.
 You can use it to pay for hospital care, doctor services, or medical supplies in the nursing home.

 -

-- If you plan to have family and friends visit you, think about choosing a nursing home that's close by and easy for them to visit.
+- If family and friends want to visit, think about choosing a nursing home that's close by and easy for them to visit.

 Credits